Radio Club Inc. was formed on 12 March 1923 and became a Branch of

 Branch 12 Market Day

-The next annual Market Day is to be held in 2018,
+The next annual Market Day is to be held on

 at the Waikato Table Tennis Stadium,